ohiofi/class-notes-on-interactive-art/README.md

 Bad Trip: Navigate My Mind from KwanAlan on Vimeo https://vimeo.com/47943812

-## Games of Chance and Games of Skill
+## Games of Chance vs. Games of Skill

 How to Win at Candyland
 https://www.youtube.com/watch?v=CC9ogJy2bwk